Creatures4features/Creatures4features/README.md

 ### 🩷 - I'm most likely to respond to you if I'm with friends!
 I'm very anxious and it's hard for me to talk to new people when I'm alone,,,
 ### 🧡 - If you compliment my ponies I will explode (this is a good thing.)
 ### 💛 -Does anyone want to webfish with me...
 ### 🤍 - Defernull Spamton can get it.
 Do you hear me.
 I want him.
 Or want to be him.
 I can never tell.
+Having put thought into it I absolutely want to be him and.
+Am now him.
+It's me.
+Trust.

 ![pony-town-  I LOVE TV ! ! ! 💕💕  -yawn-padded-toy32-4x(1)](https://github.com/user-attachments/assets/9cd28c4e-fcbb-4d89-a229-a8635b6a3d9f)